MAK20202021/Data_Dashboard/README.md

 ## Discussion
 After completing this project, I feel comfortable to build my own web page and deploy it to the cloud.
-I have the better idea about the HTML,CSS,Javascript.
+I have the better idea about the HTML, CSS, Javascript.